geoffreymbrown/fat16gen/README.md

 short file names occurs.
 It's somewhat hard to be sure that all possible cases are accounted for (the available fat file system documentation leaves a bit too much as an exercise to the reader).
 If there's a case that doesn't work, perhaps the best thing is to rename your static files; alternatively, suggest a patch.

 The code also doesn't check for "long name" collisions -- cases where two long names are rewritten (to meet windows requirements) to the same string.

 This was implemented using the gcc compiler; _fat.h_ uses attributes to define packed data structures for key components of the fat16 file system.
 This is an area of risk if you move to a different compiler.

+I did look at emfat (see below) but decided that I wanted to pursue a different direction.
+In particular, fat16gen uses a python script to generate information that is similar to what emfat requires as input.
+Another essential difference is that the fat16gen generates static directory "files".
+This greatly simplified the necessary runtime and made it easier to support the rather complex issues related to long file names.

+link to fat documentation:  download.microsoft.com/download/1/6/1/161ba512-40e2-4cc9.../fatgen103.doc a related project for fat32: https://github.com/fetisov/emfat